MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/replication-subscribers-and-always-on-availability-groups-sql-server.md

 ---
 title: "Replication Subscribers & availability groups (SQL Server)"
-description: Learn what happens if an Always On availability group that contains a database that is a replication subscriber fails over in SQL Server. ms.custom: seo-lt-2019 ms.date: "08/08/2019" ms.prod: sql
+description: Learn what happens if an Always On availability group containing a database that is a replication subscriber fails over in SQL Server. ms.custom: seo-lt-2019 ms.date: "08/08/2019" ms.prod: sql